 I survived and I even managed to enjoy the scenery.

 After the drive it was an especially welcoming place to arrive at, the lodge I was booked into.
 Several buildings with guest rooms were lined up against a delightful garden full of shaded places to sit down and relax in.
-Behind my building a couple of elephants were having their afternoon meal and after I had eaten mine I was introduced to several others (humans) having arrived here during the day.
+Behind my building a couple of elephants were having their afternoon meal and after I had eaten mine I was introduced to several others (humans) who had arrived here during the day.